 The uncertainty of the pandemic has brought startups to transform their digitalization strategy as the top priority.
 The changes in customer behavior during the pandemic have resulted in demand for a more personalized customer experience and discontinued engaging with companies that could not satisfy their needs.

 Notably, customers demand brands to give a superior digital experience.
 They want a friendly user interface and offers that specifically cater to their needs.
-These demands will get stronger and startups should anticipate this trend in 2021 and upcoming years ahead.
+These demands will get stronger and startups should anticipate this trend in 2021 and the upcoming years ahead.

 By offering personalized products or services, it could increase a company’s revenue up to 15 % or more and consumers are willing to share their data and pay higher prices to obtain a more personalized experience.
 In addition, Forbes has also mentioned 80% of consumers have higher purchase intention from a company that offers tailored experiences.
 Thus, in order to stay on top during this pandemic and competitive situation, personalization holds power for startups to gain customer retention.